Tardz/Laptop/README.md

 **Kernel:** linux-g14

 ## Software
-A brief overview of what software comprises my system
+A brief overview of what software is on my system.

 | Category           | Software                    |
 |--------------------|-----------------------------|